Loisel/colorview2d/README.txt

  Download and extract the files from the archive into a single folder.
  Execute colorview2d.exe,
- whilst the default plotting file ("demo.dat") and the configuration file ("default.config") are present in the same directory.
+ whilst the default plotting file ("demo.dat") and the configuration file ("default.cv2d") are present in the same directory.

 * Linux:
  You can download a tarball from